-- At least three courses in a minor field, approved by the student's guidance committee, selected from one of the following political science fields: American politics, comparative politics, international relations, political philosophy, public policy, research methodology, or formal theory.
+- science fields: American politics, comparative politics, international relations, public policy, or political philosophy. - At least three courses in a minor field, approved by the student's guidance committee, selected from one of the following political science fields: American politics, comparative politics, international relations, political philosophy, public policy, or research - methodology.

-Pass a comprehensive examination in both the major and minor field. - Successfully write and defend a doctoral dissertation in a public oral
+2. Pass a comprehensive examination in both the major and minor field.
+Complete a paper, or course work as determined by the Graduate Studies Committee and the student's guidance committee. - Successfully write and defend a doctoral dissertation in a public oral